Best Gas Furnaces

 We've evaluated gas furnaces since 2014, spending over 100 hours researching the top brands in the industry.
-As we researched for this review, we looked at 133 models from 10 of the best manufacturers.
+As we researched for this review, we looked at over 133 models from 10 of the best manufacturers.
 These brands are prominent in the HVAC market because they have a history of manufacturing reliable, durable and energy-efficient units.
 We’ve compiled information about these major manufacturers in this guide to help you make an educated decision when buying your furnace.

 Best for Most Homes: Bryant

 Bryant started operations in the early 1900s, specializing in gas-fired water heaters.
 Over the past century, it has produced quality gas furnace lines, namely its Evolution, Preferred and Legacy products.
 Bryant began adding high-efficiency features in its gas furnaces as early as 1981, leading the way for homeowners to save money on their forced air heating bills.
 We believe Bryant gas furnaces are a good fit for most homes since they're in the middle of the pack in terms of price and performance.
 Bryant's lineup of furnaces provides you with a wide range of choices, including the Bryant Evolution 987M, a modulating gas furnace that runs at up to 98.3 percent AFUE.